choulab/lab-website/content/news/25-04-28-embo-hub/index.md

 profile: false
 ---

-The on-site [conference](https://meetings.embo.org/event/25-immunobiophysics) is located in France and is joined virtually by several virtual hubs:

-<br> One at The University of Oxford, UK;
-<br> one at the Indian Institute of Science in Bengaluru, India;
-<br> one at the University of Toronto in Toronto, Canada;
-<br> one at Tsinghua University, Beijing; and
-<br> one at Institut Curie, Paris.
+We joined remotely to the [conference](https://meetings.embo.org/event/25-immunobiophysics) located in France, along with U Oxford, UK; IISc in Bengaluru, India; and Institut Curie, Paris.

 Meghan and Eric also gave talks on their research projects examining lymph node trafficking of DNA origami and tuning DNA origami immunogenicity